stagecc/bdc3-website-public/src/data/platforms/terra.md

   homepage: https://terra.bio
   launch: https://terra.biodatacatalyst.nhlbi.nih.gov
   documentation: https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/analyze-data/terra
-teaser: BioData Catalyst Powered by Terra is a secure and scalable platform for biomedical researchers to import and access data, run analysis tools, and collaborate easily with others, in a secure environment.
+about: BioData Catalyst Powered by Terra is a secure and scalable platform for biomedical researchers to import and access data, run analysis tools, and collaborate easily with others, in a secure environment.
 service: Share and compute across large genomic and genomic-related datasets.
 Terra offers a stand-alone computational workspace model that provides a secure collaborative place to organize data, run and monitor Workflow Description Language (WDL) analysis pipelines, and perform interactive analysis using applications such as RStudio, Jupyter Notebooks, and the Hail GWAS tool.
 ---